Marcus Semien Player Props: Rangers vs. Tigers

-On Monday, Marcus Semien (.543 slugging percentage in past 10 games, including one home run) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 1:10 PM ET.
+On Tuesday, Marcus Semien (coming off going 1-for-3 with an RBI) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Tigers.

 Marcus Semien Game Info & Props vs. the Tigers